CareEvolution/CE-API-Demo-Android/README.md

-# CE-API-Demo-Android
+# CareEvolution FHIR Interface - Android Demo

-Example app for authenticating and connecting to CareEvolution's REST APIs
+This sample Android app demonstrates authenticating and connecting to the [CareEvolution HIEBus&trade; FHIR Interface](https://fhir.docs.careevolution.com).

-### Configuring a Client ID
+## Configuration

-Before running this application you need to be able to connect to an instance of HIEBus, to do this you need a Client ID configured on the server:
+To use the app, you need to configure it to connect to your HIEBus server or to the [CareEvolution public test server](https://fhir.docs.careevolution.com/overview/test_server.html).

-1. Log into the web application as an Admin user.
-2. Select **Administration > Miscellaneous** from the top menu.
-3. Select **Client Configuration** from the Miscellaneous Administration sub menu.
-4. Choose **Login > OAuth2Clients* from the drop-down.
-5. Press the **Add** button to add a new client.
-6. Give yourself a unique **Id**, this is the Client ID, note this for configuring Connection Info later.
-7. Set the **Client/Product name** You can use `CE-API-Demo-Android` or choose something else.
-8. If desired, set a **Description**.
-9. Set your **Redirect URIs** to match the configuration of your app.
-For this default app, use `ceapidemo://oauth`.
+### Configuring an OAuth Client

+Before configuring the app, you'll need an OAuth client ID, supplied by your site administrator.

+If using the CareEvolution public test server, [contact us](https://fhir.docs.careevolution.com/help.html) to register your client.

+If using your own HIEBus server, your site administrator will need to set up an OAuth client as explained in the [FHIR Administration Guide](https://fhir.docs.careevolution.com/config/authentication.html).
+Here are some specific settings to use for the demo app:

+* Use `ceapidemo://oauth` for the Redirect URI.
 See [Custom URI Schemes, Deep Links, and App Links](#custom-uri-schemes-deep-links-and-app-links) below for more details.
-10. Set **Token expiration (minutes)** to a reasonable number, `30` is a good choice.
-This is the amount of time you can use an accessToken before it expires.
-11. Set **Refresh token expiration (days)** to a reasonable number, `8` is a good choice.
-The refreshToken is used to generate a new accessToken after it expires.
-When the refreshToken is used a new one is returned with a new expiration.
-This number is essentially the number of days between sessions your app can go before require the user to login again.
-With a value of 7, if you use it every day it will remain logged-in forever; if you use it every week on Monday it will remain logged-in forever, or until you go on vacation and skip a week.
-12. Check the box for **SMART app**.
+* Check the box for **SMART app**.
-13. Set the **OpenID Connect flow** to `AuthorizationCode`.
+* Set the **OpenID Connect flow** to `AuthorizationCode`.
-14. Add the following values to **Allowed scopes**:
+* Add the following values to **Allowed scopes**:
       * `offline_access` - This enables refreshTokens ad the ability to renew an accessToken after it expires.
 This allows the app to remain logged-in between sessions.
       * `user/*.read` - This grants read access to the FHIR APIs
       * `api` - This grants access to all of CareEvolutions APIs
-15. Press the **Save** button to save your changes and create the new Client ID

 ### Configuring Your Server Connection Info

 Next, configure your Connection Info to connect to your server or a demo server:

-The `config.xml` file is used to specify the OAuth connection parameters, before launching the app be sure to edit the file and fill-in the following values:
+The `config.xml` file is used to specify the OAuth connection parameters.
+Before launching the app, be sure to edit the file and fill-in the following values:

 ```
 <string name="OAuth_discoveryDocument">https://{your-domain-name}/{your-discovery-document}/</string>